tychonievich/cs3330-s2022/markdown/vmem.md

-At one extreme, 16-byte pages (2 PTE per node) means almost no unused allocated memory but also means 44 intermediate page table nodes separate the PTBR and the PTE.
+At one extreme, 16-byte pages (2 PTE per node) means almost no unused allocated memory but also means 44 intermediate page table nodes separate the PTBR and the data.

 At the other extreme, 2^26^-byte pages (a single-level page table filling half a page with 2^22^ PTE)